3vnt/eventr/README.md

 # eventr
   Eventr is a web app that makes planning events a breeze.
 Scheduling, voting, payments, and notifying friends are easy as entering the right information and the app will handle the rest for you.
-Being a participant is just as easy with the app being a one stop shop for payments, voting for events, authentication and communication about events
+Being a participant is just as easy with the app being a one stop shop for payments, voting for events, and event communication.

 ##Technology Stack

-  Databse - MySQL
+  Database - MySQL
   Server - Node/Express
   Overlay on Server - Socket (for simultaneous users) Front-End - Angular 1.5

 ##Features Completed
-  - Create Event
+  - Create an Event
+  - Event Polling
-  - Event Question and Choices Rendering
+  - Poll Results Rendering
-  - Voting functionality
+  - Voting Functionality
-  - Notifiation Broadcast
+  - Notification Broadcasts
-  - Auth with tokens
+  - Authentication with Tokens

 ##Features Pending
   - chat client
-  - payments page and handling payments
+  - payments handling
   - email & calendar hookup
   - deployment
   - test suite